2019 Marikina local elections: Vice mayoral election

 The incumbent vice mayor is Jose Fabian Cadiz, who was re-elected in 2016 with 54.76% of the vote.
-Cadiz is term-limited and had briefly sought congressional seat for the First District before eventually withdrawing.
+Cadiz is term-limited; he briefly sought congressional seat for the first district before withdrawing from the race.

 Former Vice Mayor Marion Andres ran as Teodoro's running mate.
 Andres had previously ran for the post in the last election, being defeated by Cadiz.
 Incumbent Councilor Eva Aguirre-Paz ran a standalone campaign; while Team ViCe slated Vic Tambuli as their vice mayoral candidate following the withdrawal of Arnolfo Almocera, who would later run for councilor.
 Richard Estanislao of PDP–Laban withdrew his candidacy in February.